Riesling Poached Peaches with Mascarpone Cream

 - Place peach halves in a large bowl and squeeze lemon juice over the surface to prevent browning.

-- Combine water, wine, honey in medium saucepan.
+- Combine water, wine, and honey in a medium saucepan.
 Scrape seeds from both halves of vanilla beans and pods and seeds to poaching liquid.

 - Slice peaches almost all the way through, from just below the stem to the other end.
-Fan each half out on a plate, add a dollop of cream and a berry or two and mint sprig if desired.
+Fan each half out on a plate, add a dollop of cream and a berry or two, and mint sprig if desired.

 Total time does not reflect chilling time.